-Conditions for the performance of a contract by such groups, which are different from those imposed on individual participants, shall also be justified by objective reasons and proportionate.
-Groups of economic operators may, however, be required to assume a specific legal form once they have been awarded the contract, to the extent that this change is necessary for the satisfactory performance of the contract.
+Conditions for the performance of a contract by such groups, which are not imposed on individual participants, shall also be justified by objective reasons and proportionate.
+Requiring those groups to appoint a joint representation or a lead partner for the purposes of the procurement procedure or to require information on their constitution shall be deemed to be justified and proportionate.

+In order to submit a tender or a request to participate, groups of economic operators shall not be required by the contracting authorities to have a specific legal form.
+They may, however, be required to assume a specific legal form once they have been awarded the contract, to the extent that this change is necessary for the satisfactory performance of the contract.